-Sadly, between 3 and 4 million dogs and cats are euthanized each year in the United States simply because too many people give up their pets and too few people adopt from shelters.
+Sadly, millions of dogs and cats are euthanized each year in the United States simply because too many people give up their pets and too few people adopt from shelters.
 Because there is limited space at shelters, staff members sometimes need to make very hard decisions to euthanize animals who haven't been adopted.
 But the number of euthanized animals could be reduced dramatically if more people adopted pets instead of buying them.
-By adopting from a private humane society or animal shelter, breed rescue group, or the local animal control agency, you'll help save the lives of two animals -- the pet you adopt and a homeless animal somewhere who can be rescued because of space you helped free up.
+By adopting from a private humane society or animal shelter, breed rescue group, or the local animal control agency, you'll help save the lives of two animals — the pet you adopt and a homeless animal somewhere who can be rescued because of space you helped free up.

 Animal shelters are brimming with happy, healthy animals just waiting for someone to take them home.
 Most shelters examine and give vaccinations to animals when they arrive, and many spay or neuter them before being adopted.
 In addition to medical care, more and more shelters also screen animals for specific temperaments and behaviors to make sure each family finds the right pet for its lifestyle.